-Thomas Meißner Chairman
+Thomas Meißner

-The Asian real estate market is shaped by these developments.
-Characteristic here are the scarce housing and office spaces and high rents in all asset classes with a simultaneous shortage of supply and high demand.
+1.362 million people are living in China and Singapore.
+The majority of the population is living at the coasts between Peking and Hong Kong.
+There the density of the population is about 400 people per m and office spaces and high rents in all asset classes with a simultaneous shortage of supply and high demand.
 In the years after the financial crisis "cheap" money flooded the market and led to pricing exaggerations, especially in Hong Kong and Singapore.